binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Violations of [Least Privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege) {#cloud-countermeasures-violations-of-least-privilege}

 When you create IAM policies, grant only the permissions required to perform the task(s) necessary for the given users.
-If the user needs additional permissions, then they can be added, rather than adding everything up front.
+If the user needs additional permissions, then they can be added, rather than adding everything up front and potentially having to remove again at some stage.

 **For example, [in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)**:, you need to keep a close watch on which [permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) are assigned to [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that your groups have attached, and subsequently which groups your users are in.